 The purpose of carrying out uncertainty analysis within the LULUCF inventory is to quantify where the largest sources of errors lie, and to identify areas to be targeted in future work so as to reduce the uncertainties.
 In the 1990-2010 inventory report a sensitivity analysis of the whole of the existing inventory methodology was undertaken, applying uncertainty quantification more widely and rigorously to all model parameters and empirical conversion factors, in order to quantify the impact of those uncertainties on the inventory.
-Although this analysis was carried out for the C-Flow model, which is no longer used, it is likely to be applicable to the CARBINE model as both are similar forest carbon accounting models, based on the same underlying yield tables and input data.
-A more rigorous uncertainty analysis of the CARBINE model will be performed in the future.
+Although this analysis was carried out for the C-Flow model, which is no longer used, it is broadly applicable to the CARBINE model as both are similar forest carbon accounting models, based on the same underlying yield tables and input data.
+An update to this uncertainty analysis, which will include the CARBINE model, will be undertaken in 2019 and is likely to be reported in the 2020 submission.

-The results of the simulations, including both input and parameter uncertainty, are that the area undergoing land use change is the single biggest uncertainty in the inventory, followed by uncertainty in the forest model parameters and the choice of model for the change in soil carbon following land use change (Figure A 3.5).
+The results of the simulations, including both input and parameter uncertainty, are that the area undergoing land use change is the single biggest uncertainty in the inventory, followed by uncertainty in the forest model parameters and the choice of model for the change in soil carbon following land use change (Figure A 3.8).
 The next five terms are all of a similar magnitude.
 Full details of the methodology and results are in the 1990-2010 inventory report.